allegro/turnilo/docs/configuration.md

 **sourceReintrospectOnLoad** (boolean)

-Should sources be scanned for additional dimensions every time that Pivot is loaded.
+Should sources be scanned for additional dimensions every time that Swiv is loaded.
 This will put additional load on the data store but will ensure that dimension are visible in the UI as soon as they are created.

 **sourceReintrospectInterval** (number)